DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial3.md

 > - But an increase in price

 **Value and growth stocks**
-- Stock prices for value stocks are **low** relative to accounting measures such as earnings, cash flow, or book value, whereas stock prices for growth (or glamour) stocks are high relative to earnings, cash fow, and book value, at least in part because the market anticipated/predicts high future growth
+- Stock prices for value stocks are **low** relative to accounting measures such as earnings, cash flow, or book value,
+- Whereas stock prices for growth (or glamour) stocks are high relative to earnings, cash fow, and book value, at least in part because the market anticipated/predicts high future growth

 **Fundamental risk and noise-trader risk**
 - Fundamental risk arises because of the potential for *rational revaluation as new information arrives* and